RasmussenLab/pimms/project/14_experiment_03_latent_space_analysis.md

 latent_dim:int = 10 # Dimensionality of encoding dimension (latent space of model)
 hidden_layers:Union[int,str] = 3 # A space separated string of layers, '50 20' for the encoder, reverse will be use for decoder force_train:bool = True # Force training when saved model could be used.
 Per default re-train model
+sample_idx_position: int = 0 # position of index which is sample ID
 ```

 Some argument transformations